Faculty Evaluation Plan, Kress Foundation Department of Art History

 Scholarly activity

 All HA faculty are expected to remain active in research and to keep abreast of current developments in their field.
 Research activity normally should occupy 40% of a faculty member's appointment in the department.
 Research is defined as the continuing endeavor to contribute to that extension of the frontiers of knowledge, which is one of the functions of the university.
-An effective research program includes engaging in discourse in art history and affiliated disciplines through the presentation of papers at seminars, meetings and other public forums; the publication of refereed scholarship, such as articles, books and exhibition catalogues; the organization and presentation of exhibitions, and related curatorial endeavors; editorial work; and the publication of reviews or commentaries on the profession.
+An effective research program includes engaging in discourse in art history and affiliated disciplines through the presentation of papers at seminars, meetings and other public forums; the publication of refereed scholarship, such as articles, books, digital scholarship, and exhibition catalogues; the organization and presentation of exhibitions, and related curatorial endeavors; editorial work; and the publication of reviews or commentaries on the profession.

 Service